iq-motion-control/iq-module-communication-doc/docs/manual/manual_dronecan.rst

 Standard DroneCAN Support
 ================================
-This section details the standard DroneCAN messages supported across all Vertiq DroneCAN modules currently.
+This section details the standard DroneCAN messages supported across all Vertiq DroneCAN modules.
 The structure and contents of these messages are defined by the
-DroneCAN specification, this section just provides details on how exactly Vertiq modules support them and some supplementary information.
+DroneCAN specification.
+This section just provides details on how exactly Vertiq modules support them and some supplementary information.

 Details on the DroneCAN protocol can be found on the `DroneCAN specification <https://dronecan.github.io/Specification/1._Introduction/>`_.
 For a full listing of all standard messages specified by DroneCAN, see the `List of Standard Data Types <https://dronecan.github.io/Specification/7._List_of_standard_data_types/>`_ in the DroneCAN specification.

 Broadcast Messages
 ********************
-These are broadcast messages that are sent to or from the motors.
+These are `broadcast messages <https://dronecan.github.io/Specification/2._Basic_concepts/#message-broadcasting>`_ that are sent to or from the motors.
+Broadcast messages are not intended for any specific node on the bus, data is simply transferred over the bus and is available for any node that is interested.
 Since they are broadcast, there is no response message sent.
 These messages typically make up the majority of communication on the bus during operation.

 uavcan.protocol.NodeStatus (Data Type ID = 341)
 ################################################